leachuk/test-swinburne/swinburne-aem-prototype/source/_patterns/10-components/210-text/211-text-red.md

 title: Text red
 ---
 ### Overview
-  Component for displaying rich text.
+  Component for displaying a rich text in red.
 ### Design

 1. Theme